l3cube-pune/indic-nlp/README.md

 Joshi, Raviraj.
 "L3Cube-HindBERT and DevBERT: Pre-Trained BERT Transformer models for Devanagari based Hindi and Marathi Languages." arXiv preprint arXiv:2211.11418 (2022).
 Deode, Samruddhi, et al. "L3Cube-IndicSBERT: A simple approach for learning cross-lingual sentence representations using multilingual BERT." arXiv preprint arXiv:2304.11434 (2023).
 ```

+This project is led by <a href='https://www.linkedin.com/in/ravirajoshi/'> Raviraj Joshi </a> under L3Cube Labs, Pune.
+For any queries contact ravirajoshi@gmail.com .